 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-Working remotely has become the norm in 2020.
+Working remotely has become the norm since 2020.
 And with an uptick of Covid-19 cases this winter, coupled with a phased distribution of coronavirus vaccines, those who can telecommute will likely continue to do so for the foreseeable future.
 A Gallup poll found that two-thirds of U.S. employees working remotely would like to continue doing so.
 And the U.S. Bureau of Labor Statistics reported that 37 percent of U.S. jobs could be done remotely.

 SKIP AHEAD A simple guide to webcam features